RasmitDevkota/thanksforsharing/README.md

 # thanksforsharing
-This is a rental website
+This is a rental website for the loc